fenner/probe-clarification/draft-ietf-intarea-rfc8335bis.md

 The Interface Identification Object MAY be followed by an optional data section, which is not interpreted but is simply present to be copied to the ICMP Extended Echo Reply.

+The size of the resulting
+packet MUST NOT exceed the outgoing interface MTU.

 ## Interface Identification Object {#IntIdObj}